 Capitol Theatre is located on 149 Westchester Avenue in Port Chester, NY, between Pearl and Broad Streets.
 It is a historic movie theater built in 1926, and was used as a concert space from the 1970s to ‘90s, including legendary concerts by The Grateful Dead.
-In the twenty-first century, it was used as a catering and special events facility, before being renovated in partnership with Bowery Presents (which runs Terminal 5, Music Hall of Williamsburg, Bowery Ballroom, and Mercury Lounge, as well as holding concerts elsewhere) in 2012.
+In the twenty-first century, it was used as a catering and special events facility, before being renovated in partnership with Bowery Presents (which runs Terminal 5, Music Hall of Williamsburg, Bowery Ballroom, Brooklyn Steel, and Mercury Lounge, as well as holding concerts elsewhere) in 2012.
 It reopened on September 4th with a performance by Bob Dylan.

 149 Westchester Avenue (between Pearl and Broad St.)